rreinecke/global-gradient-based-groundwater-model/docs/input_output/data.md

 ```

-## Further information
+## Further data
-[] Further data can be used as an input, such as the slope, mean water table depth and information about aquifer folding.
+Further data can be used as an input, such as the slope, mean water table depth and information about aquifer folding.